Carlos D. Gibson: Biography

 In 1919, he was appointed first secretary, then an adviser, and finally a charge d'affaires at the embassy in the United States.
 He was appointed honorary attaché in Buenos Aires.
 Later, he was appointed as an honorary secretary in London.
 He was appointed as a minister plenipotentiary to Scandinavian countries and, later, to Bolivia.

 In 1939, along with Manuel Prado and Ugarteche as President and Rafael Larco Herrera as First Vice President, he was elected Second Vice President of the Republic, a nominal position that he held until the end of that government, in 1945.

-Likewise, he was the rector of the National University of San Agustín de Arequipa (1939-1944).
+Likewise, he was the rector of the National University of San Agustín in Arequipa (1939-1944).
 He gained prominence as a lecturer at the university.
 In 1940, he was elected Dean of the Arequipa Bar Association.

 He was also a member of the British Institute of Philosophy, and represented Peru in different organizations, among them the International Conference on Labor and Social Security, in Geneva; at the Philosophical Congress, in Prague, and at the Congress of International Documentation, Paris are notable ones.

 In 1949, he put an end to his prolonged university career.